kool814/MLB-Player-Valuations/README.md

 ## Outcome
 Based on these newer metrics, we can recalculate a player's overall value and using their current salary, project which players are MLB's most undervalued and overvalued players.

+## Data
+Data and statistics taken from fangraphs.com and baseball-reference.com